thearchitector/parley/README.md

      - Figure out a way to `.reconnect()`?
      - Destroy the peer and revisit main page (kick them out)?

-5. Mobile site (no video, audio + chat only).
+4. Mobile site (no video, audio + chat only).
-6. Performance
+5. Performance

+   - All `call` or `send` functions should be async-concurrent, so that network IO happens concurrently.
    - Restrict local video to 640p using [sdp transform or media constraints](https://stackoverflow.com/questions/71838689/how-to-use-sdptransform-in-peerjs-for-high-quality-audio-bitrate)
    - Restrict outgoing video to 144p.
    - Frame rate?